DriveMLM: Aligning Multi-Modal Large Language Models with Behavioral Planning States for Autonomous Driving: Related Work

-The swift evolution of Large Language Models (LLMs)~\cite{radford2018improving, radford2019language, brown2020language, ouyang2022training, gpt4} has recently given rise to the emergence of multi-modal LLMs (MLLMs)~\cite{alayrac2022flamingo, huang2023language, liu2023visual, liu2023improved, zhu2023minigpt, instructblip, ye2023mplug, chen2023shikra, wang2023visionllm, peng2023kosmos, lai2023lisa, bai2023qwen, gao2023llama, li2023videochat, zhang2023video, wu2023next, junqing2023never, zhang2023gpt4roi}, which augment language models with the capacity to analyze and comprehend information from diverse modalities.
-Prominent instances of such advancements include GPT-4~\cite{gpt4}, Flamingo~\cite{alayrac2022flamingo}, KOSMOS-1~\cite{huang2023language}, LLaVA series \cite{liu2023visual, liu2023improved}, and MiniGPT-4 \cite{zhu2023minigpt}, as well as InstructBLIP~\cite{instructblip}.
-These models have integrated visual instruction tuning methodologies to enhance the MLLMs' ability to adhere to prescribed instructions.
 Furthermore, mPLUG-DocOwl~\cite{ye2023mplug} has broadened the document comprehension capabilities of MLLMs by incorporating digital document datasets.
 Concurrently, Shikra~\cite{chen2023shikra}, VisionLLM~\cite{wang2023visionllm}, KOSMOS-2~\cite{peng2023kosmos}, LISA~\cite{lai2023lisa}, and Qwen-VL \cite{bai2023qwen} have augmented MLLMs with visual grounding capabilities, empowering them to detect or segment objects in accordance with user prompts.
+LLaVA-NeXt~\cite{liu2023visual} and InternVL-2~\cite{chen2024internvl,chen2024far} leavage dynamic image splitting to handle high-resolution images.
+Eagle-2~\cite{li2024eagle2fasterinferencelanguage} empolies different vision encoders including both SigLIP~\cite{zhai2023sigmoid}and ConvNeXt~\cite{liu2022convneXt} that enhances the visual features.
 The introduction of VideoChat~\cite{li2023videochat} and VideoLLaMA~\cite{zhang2023video} has ushered in the integration of video processing capabilities into LLMs.
 Additionally, NExT-GPT~\cite{wu2023next} has introduced a modality-switching instruction tuning technique for multi-modal prompt tuning, facilitating the handling of inputs and outputs in any combination of text, images, videos, and audio.
 ASM~\cite{junqing2023never} and GPT4RoI~\cite{zhang2023gpt4roi} introduce region-level recognition and understanding capability into LLMs.
 These endeavors demonstrate the effectiveness and generalizability of LLMs, establishing a foundation for open-world tasks.